yanrocklu/react-display-movie/README.md

 **Firebase**, a NoSQL database is used to store the JSON style data

+**Flexbox**, the Flexible Box Layout Module is used to design flexible responsive layout structure.

 ### Developed With

 * [Node.js](https://nodejs.org/en/) - Javascript runtime